 Consumers these days live and die by product reviews, and it’s no different for apps.

 Getting positive reviews is essential to succeed in the App Store.
-There are a few ways to ensure your app gets and maintains a high overall rating.
+There are several ways to ensure your app achieves and maintains a high overall rating.

 Kindly asking users for reviews within your app can be an excellent way to get more reviews.